+HHS recognizes how technological advances in various fields are accelerating research into positive healthcare outcomes and that this research often requires data sources that are extremely large, complex, and aggregated from multiple sources.
 De-identification is the process of removing identifiers from protected health information to mitigate the privacy risks to individuals.
-Given the increasing adoption of information technologies in the healthcare sector, de-identified health information from a combination of sources presents immense opportunity for advanced research to support comparative effectiveness studies, policy assessment, life sciences research, and other beneficial endeavors.
-Covered entities or their business associates are allowed to use de-identified health information without adhering to HIPAA requirements, such as when anonymized patient data is used for medical research purposes.
+Properly de-identified health information from a combination of sources presents immense opportunity for advanced research to support comparative effectiveness studies, policy assessments, life sciences research, and other beneficial endeavors.
+Covered entities or their business associates can use de-identified health information, such as anonymized patient data, for medical research without adhering to HIPAA requirements.
 For more information on de-identification of health information please refer here.